Tarsiciosh/EssentialFeed/NOTES.md

 [rename method to clarify intent]
 - in CoreDataFeedImageDataStoreTests:
 - change the expect:
-let receiveResult = Result { try .. } and remove the expectation
+let receiveResult = Result { try .. }, remove the expectation and switch directly
 - change the insert:
 - move the sut.insert(data, for: url) outside of the block sut.insert([image], remove the success and replace to if case let .failure .. exp.fulfill()